 You gain measurability

-You gain a unique selling point
+You gain a unique selling proposition

 You gain flexibility